“We are all stars in this galaxy. All of us. No one's greater than the other.”

 Who am I?

 I use the term “neuroqueer”, defined here by Dr. Nick Walker, to describe both who I am and what I do.
 More specifically, I’m a queer autistic ADH parent who’s experienced both anxiety and depression.
-I offer my perspective and support as both a licensed clinician and (if requested) as a person with lived experience.
+I offer my perspective and support as both a licensed clinician and as a person with lived experience.
 I’m also a middle class, cisgender, white women who has been able to access and afford higher education.
-I strive to practice cultural humility regarding my privilege.
+I strive to practice awareness and cultural humility regarding my privilege.

 Contact Me